TayebYassine/Homestead/docs/Usage/Renting & Selling Regions.md

 !!! warning

-    The lessor (who leases the region) has all permissions in your region; they can do anything.
+    The lessor (who leases the region) has all permissions in your region; they can do anything except configuring flags and permissions.

     You cannot control or manage the flags for leasers, but you can still kick them via menu or `/region rent cancel`.